cjpais/writing/serve/day/dec3_2020/apple_m1_2.md

 # INDUSTRY CHANGE YO

-# Whats Next in the Post M1 Era?
+# Whats Next in the Post-M1 Era?

 A milestone in the semiconductor industry.
 A signaling point.